Singular rationally connected surfaces with non-zero pluri-forms: Mori fibre surfaces over a curve

-We denote these types of fibers by $(D_i)$ $(i \geqslant 3)$ according to their singularity.
-Now we will prove that these kinds of fibers exist.
+These types of fibres are the type $(D_i)$ $(i \geqslant 3)$.
+Now we will prove that these kinds of fibres exist.
+We will need the following lemma.

-\begin{prop} Let $x \in S$ be a smooth point over $0 \in B$ and let $W$ be the blow-up of $S$ at $x$ with exceptional divisor $E \subseteq W$.
+\begin{lemma} Let $x \in S$ be a smooth point over $0 \in B$ and let $W$ be the blow-up of $S$ at $x$ with exceptional divisor $E \subseteq W$.
 Let $D$ be the strict transform of $C$ in $W$.
-Then we can blow down $D$ and obtain another Mori fiber surface $S' \to B$. \end{prop}
+Then we can blow down $D$ and obtain another Mori fibre surface $q:T \to B$. \end{lemma}